-5. INTANGIBLE ASSETS
+4. INTANGIBLE ASSETS

 On April 7, 2021, the Company acquired all of the issued and outstanding shares in the capital of ANIGO Technologies Inc. ("ANIGO"), now named 1198007 B.C.
 Ltd., an engineering product development company in the business of developing proven electric machine control software intellectual property ("IP").
 The aggregate purchase price of \$1,550,000 for ANIGO was comprised of a cash consideration of \$200,000 and the issuance of 6,000,000 common shares of the Company at a price of \$0.225, for a fair value of \$1,350,000.
 The Company, through ANIGO, acquired a portfolio of software IP.
-Management determined all of the consideration issued was attributable to the software IP acquired.
+Management determined all the consideration issued was attributable to the software IP acquired.

-During 2021 and during the year ended December 31, 2022, the Company acquired tangible assets in connection with the development of its intangible assets and related business activities, and these have been capitalized within property, plant and equipment ("PP&E").
-Other costs incurred in this connection, but not related to the acquisition of PP&E, are expensed as research and development.
+During the years ended December 31, 2022 and 2021, the Company acquired tangible assets in connection with the development of its intangible assets and related business activities, and these have been capitalized within property and equipment ("P&E").
+Other costs incurred in this connection, but not related to the acquisition of P&E, are expensed as research and development.

-During the year ended December 31, 2022, the Company reviewed the carrying value of its intangible assets and determined there were no indicators of impairment with respect to it.
+During the year ended December 31, 2023, the Company reviewed the carrying value of its intangible assets and determined there were no indicators of impairment with respect to it.